gsbdarc/rcpedia/docs/_user_guide/sas.md

 ```title="Terminal Input"
 ml sas
 ```
-This will load the default `(D)` module.
+This will load the default SAS module.
 You can also load a specific version of SAS with:

 ```title="Terminal Input"
 ml sas/9.4